klange77/espa-surface-water-extent/dswe/algorithm-description.md

-    diagnostic band - shows the results of the initial tests before recoding percent slope band - built from DEM; used for percent slope filtering hillshade band - built from DEM; used for hilshade filtering
+    diagnostic band - shows the results of the initial tests before recoding percent slope band - built from DEM; used for percent slope filtering hillshade band - built from DEM; used for hillshade filtering

 ==============================================================================
 Algorithm Description - Inputs: